k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 1. "vendors" - The vendor hex code of device
 2. "devices" - The device hex code of device
-2. "drivers" - The driver name the device is registered with
+3. "drivers" - The driver name the device is registered with
+4. "pfNames" - The Physical funtion name

 ### Workflow